-Certified Waiver Hourly Services Provider

-Provider Qualifications

-License (specify):

-Certificate (specify):

-Al. Administrative Code Chapters 580-3-23, 580-3-25, 580-3-26, and 580-5-30 and DD Operational

-Policies

-Other Standard (specify):

-Requirements:

-a.
-Services must be on the service plan of care with documentation in the case record of need for

-service.
-The service is 15-minutes of direct companion services provided to the client.

-b.
-The provision of the service, and the number of units of service provided to each client, is dependent

-upon the individual's needs as set forth in the service plan of care.

-c.
-Companion service is not available to group home residents.

-d.
-No payment will be made for companion services furnished by a member of the participant's family

-(parent, child, spouse or legally obligated individual).

-e.
-Companion services are limited to functionally impaired adults (age 21 and over).f.
+- a.
+Services must be on the service plan of care with documentation in the case record of need for service.
+The service is 15-minutes of direct companion services provided to the client. - b.
+The provision of the service, and the number of units of service provided to each client, is dependent upon the individual's needs as set forth in the service plan of care. - c.
+Companion service is not available to group home residents. - d.
+No payment will be made for companion services furnished by a member of the participant's family (parent, child, spouse or legally obligated individual). - e.
+Companion services are limited to functionally impaired adults (age 21 and over). - f.
 Companion service is non-medical and does not include hands-on care.

-1

-Verification of Provider Qualifications Entity Responsible for Verification:

-DMH Certification Surveyors

-Frequency of Verification:

-Prior to Contract Approval, Annually or Bi-Annually for already approved providers (based on previous

-survey score), or more often as needed based on service monitoring concerns.
+Prior to Contract Approval, Annually or Bi-Annually for already approved providers (based on previous survey score), or more often as needed based on service monitoring concerns.

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Other Service

 Service Name: Adult Companion Services

-Service Name.
-Adult Companion Services

-Provider Category:
+rovider Category:

-Individual
+ndividual

-Provider Type:
+rovider Type:

-Self-directed Adult Companion Employee
+Self Directed Adult Companion Employee

-Provider Qualifications
+rovider Qualifications

 License (specify):

-Election (specify).

 Certificate (specify):

+Other Standard (specify):